osisoft/PI-Adapter/V1/Configuration/Buffering configuration.md

    - For content structure, see the sample output in [Examples - Retrieve the buffering configuration](#examples).
    - For a table of all available parameters, see [Buffering parameters](#buffering-parameters).
 2. Save the file.
 For example, *Buffering.json*.
-3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests and execute a `PUT` command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/system/buffering`
+3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests and run a `PUT` command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/system/buffering`

      **Note:** `5590` is the default port number.
 If you selected a different port number, replace it with that value.